llamaxyz/llama/script/README.md

 Additionally, both `DeployLlama` and `CreateAction` are called during the test bootstrap process to establish the state against which most of the test suite runs.

+## Deployment Configurations

+Before running any script that deploys a new Llama instance, it is important to understand the one special-cased role ID and permission ID in the system.

+A newly deployed Llama instance may be unusable if not properly configured.
+In particular, the core requirements are:
+- Someone can call the policy's `setRolePermission` method.
+- The strategy used when calling that method can be executed.

+With those two requirements satisfied, new permissions can be assigned to reconfigure the instance with any desired permissions.
+Therefore, we help enforce this at the protocol level with the following behavior:

+- We refer to the very first strategy in the `initialStrategies` array as the `bootstrapStrategy` because this strategy can be used (in tandem with the below) to bootstrap the instance to any configuration.
+- Role ID 1 is special-cased to be the corresponding `bootstrapRole` because this role can be used (in tandem with the above) to bootstrap the instance to any configuration.
+- The `LlamaFactory` internal `_deploy` method, will verify that at least 1 role holder in the `initialRoleHolders` array has the `bootstrapRole` role ID of 1.
+If this is not the case, deployment reverts.
+- The `_deploy` method will then deploy and initialize the `LlamaPolicy` contract, then it will deploy and initialize the `LlamaCore` contract.
+- Initialization of the `LlamaCore` contract is where the `bootstrapStrategy` is deployed, so this call computes and returns the `bootstrapPermissionId`, which is the permission ID (the `(target, selector, strategy)` tuple) that can be used to call the `setRolePermission` method.
+- Because the policy and core need to know about each other, we now finalize initialization of the `LlamaPolicy` contract by calling the `finalizeInitialization` method on it.
+This takes the address of the `LlamaCore` contract, along with the `bootstrapPermissionId` computed above.

+A key part of ensuring the instance is not misconfigured is ensuring that the `bootstrapStrategy` is a valid strategy that can actually be executed.
+This is checked in deploy scripts, because the strategy can have any logic, so it's not necessarily possible to check this at the protocol level.

 ## DeployLlama

 To perform a dry-run of the `DeployLlama` script on a network, first set the